To make this site work properly, we sometimes place small data files called cookies on your device.

 First and foremost, prepare yourself for a culture shock!
 Many seasoned travelers are amazed when they first visit Egypt and find that it is unlike any other country that they have previously visited!

 Egypt is a Muslim country, so please respect their faith.
 Many things that you take as the norm, such as kissing and/or fondling your partner in public, wearing revealing clothing etc., are frowned upon here, so try and be more conservative in your attitude.
 Homosexuality is actually illegal in Muslim countries!

 Do not rely solely on travel books such as Lonely Planet and Rough Guide.
-Though do have a lot of good information, but they do not explain everything, or how to help if you get into problems.
-Too many people have come to Egypt armed with one of these books, and have left, totally disappointed with their trip, vowing never to return!
+Though do contain a lot of good information, they do not explain everything or advise you on what to do regarding any potential problems.
+Too many people have come to Egypt, armed with one of these books, and have left, totally disappointed with their trip, vowing never to return!

 If you are traveling alone, or as a couple, and wish to organize everything yourself, please let the hotel know your plans before you leave.
 If you should get lost, the hotel will be able to act on your behalf!
 Also, take a note of the hotel's name and telephone number, in case you do get lost, or change your plans.

 If you wish to organize everything yourself, be prepared for the occasional "rip-off".
 Like many other tourist destinations, Egypt has its "wolves" who prey on unsuspecting travelers.
 Often the total cost of an excursion can be a lot more than if you had arranged it through your hotel, or a travel agent, and not to mention, a lot less enjoyable.

 Never drink the tap water!
 It is okay to wash, shower and clean your teeth with it, but not advised to drink.
 Bottled water is cheap and plentiful; use it instead!